mprice-czi/eval_annotate_scale/README.md

 <br/><br/>

 A production-ready annotation system for the Chan Zuckerberg Initiative's Education Evaluators team.
-This project provides scalable annotation workflows for educational AI evaluation using LangGraph, Bazel, and modern Python tooling.
+This project provides intelligent passage preprocessing and annotation workflows for educational AI evaluation using LangGraph, Bazel, and modern Python tooling.

 ## Technology Stack